-During fiscal 2013, we expect to spend approximately \$2.2 million on purchases of property and equipment and \$3.4 million on curriculum development activities.
-However, actual capital spending is based upon a variety of factors and may differ from these estimates.
+During fiscal 2014, we expect to spend approximately \$2.3 million on purchases of property and equipment and \$7.0 million on curriculum development activities.
+The significant increase in spending for curriculum development is primarily due to significant revisions to The 7 Habits of Highly Effective People Signature Program, which is our largest solution and is sold throughout the world.
+The revised program is scheduled to be released in March 2014.
+However, actual capital spending and expected launch dates are based upon a variety of factors and may differ from these estimates.